ptvan/ptvan.github.io/_posts/2026-01-18-statistical-literacy.md

 Berkson's paradox was recently illustrated using [real-world COVID data](https://pmc.ncbi.nlm.nih.gov/articles/PMC10016947/).

 Steven Goodmans' ["Twelve p-value misconceptions"](https://pubmed.ncbi.nlm.nih.gov/18582619/) is a good summary of the subject.
 The original is unfortunately locked behind a paywall, though you can find some of the same contents elsewhere, I find [this article](https://daniellakens.blogspot.com/2017/12/understanding-common-misconceptions.html) particularly useful due to its inclusion of plots showing the distributions.
-For multiple comparison correction, there is helpful coverage in [John McDonald's LibreTexts book](https://stats.libretexts.org/Bookshelves/Applied_Statistics/Biological_Statistics_(McDonald)/06%3A_Multiple_Tests/6.01%3A_Multiple_Comparisons).
+For multiple comparison correction, there is helpful coverage in [John McDonald's Biological Statistics](https://stats.libretexts.org/Bookshelves/Applied_Statistics/Biological_Statistics_(McDonald)/06%3A_Multiple_Tests/6.01%3A_Multiple_Comparisons).